px1900/px1900/README.md

-### Hi there 👋 Welcome to my github
+### 👋 Hi there.
+Welcome to my github
+### 🎓 I'm a Ph.D. student at Purdue University
+### 🖥 Before that, I worked as a software engineer at Tiktok, ByteDance
-I'm Xi Pang, currently a Ph.D. student in Purdue University My research is focus on Database System
+### 🔍 My research is focus on Database System/ Cloud Native Database/ Distributed Database System
+### 👬 I'm looking to collaborate on developing cutting-edge cloud native database
+### 📫 You can reach me by email: pang65@purdue.edu
 <!--
 **px1900/px1900** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.